Wick/lbry.tech/documents/glossary.md

 ### Support (Claim Support)

-Same as [[Claim Support]].
+Same as [Claim Support](#claim-support).
 A support is a wallet send transaction that includes claim information, which results in adding to a claim's effective amount.
 A tip is a special type of support that is sent from one wallet to another, so that the receiver can send it to their own wallet.

 ### Takeover Period